 Tip: Always watermark your images to protect them from unauthorized use, but ensure it doesn’t detract from the beauty of the photograph.

 After capturing the essence of Las Vegas from the skies, it’s time to share your work with a broader audience.
-Entering photography contests and exhibitions can be thrilling to gain recognition and even win prizes.
-Start by researching contests open to aerial photography with categories for urban landscapes or cityscapes.
+Entering photography contests and exhibitions can be thrilling, as it allows you to gain recognition and potentially win prizes.
+Begin by researching contests that accept aerial photography submissions with categories such as urban landscapes or cityscapes.

 Remember, the goal is to win, learn, and grow as a photographer.
-Each contest provides feedback that can be invaluable for honing your skills.
+Each contest provides valuable feedback that can help hone your skills.
 And don’t forget, your exposure can lead to more opportunities to showcase your work.

 Tip: Always retain the original high-resolution files of your images.
 Some contests require large format prints if your work is selected.